Iron Cross: World War I

-Allied Propaganda versions
+Allied propaganda versions

 In 1914, a variety of very crude anti-German propaganda versions of the Iron Cross were created by the Allies, and sold to raise money for the war effort and the relief of Belgian refugees.
-One was inscribed "FOR KULTUR" in raised letters, another "FOR BRUTALITY."
-Yet another showed the names of French and Belgian towns attacked or destroyed during the retreat from Mons on the ends of the upper arms of the cross; these included Rheims, Louvain and Amiens on one side, and Antwerp, Dinant and Ghent on the other, with the date 1914 on the lower arm, and a central W for Kaiser Wilhelm as on the original.
+One was inscribed "FOR KULTUR" (Culture) in raised letters, another "FOR BRUTALITY."
+Other varieties showed the names of French and Belgian towns attacked or destroyed during the retreat from Mons on the ends of the upper arms of the cross; these included Rheims, Louvain and Amiens on one side, and Antwerp, Dinant and Ghent on the other, with the date 1914 on the lower arm.
+Some had "FOR BRUTAL CONDUCT" inscribed in the middle with a central W for Kaiser Wilhelm as on the original.
 Another commemorated the raid on Scarborough, Hartlepool and Whitby, showing the names of these "war atrocities" on the arms of the cross.